Paperspace/Docs/data/data-overview/private-datasets-repository/storage-providers.md

 **Create a Restricted User and Access Key/Secret Key**

-Create a restricted user identity and access key/secret key for accessing your bucket.
+Create a restricted user identity and access key/secret key for accessing the bucket.

 Here we create these using the AWS CLI:
 ```